shivajimedida/lwacm/README.md

 change log:

+v0.3
+1, fix the boundary condition code, now the sun of p is stable all the time

 v0.23
 1, get rid of the store step in mesh loop, which is redundant since we use toggle flag